haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 I'm happy to go for walks.
 I'm happy to grab coffee.
-I'm happy to go for pedicures (Or manicures!
-Let's get our nails did! 💅).
+I'm happy to go for pedicures.
+Or manicures!
+(Let's get our nails did! 💅)

 **It really doesn't matter!
 I just want to know who you are.**